VinPassed

 0/100

-After repossession and commercially reasonable sale, the dealer can sue for any remaining balance.
+After they take the car and resell it, the dealer can still sue you for whatever is left owing.
 Notice required before the sale.
 No deficiency waiver required by statute.

 The dealer is your lender -- that changes everything